hashgraph/hedera-hcs-sxc-java/README.md

 This plugin provides persistence of HCS transactions and mirror notifications into a database via hibernate.
 The default project configuration uses H2 as a database, but others can easily be implemented.

-To configure a different database, edit the `coreHibernate` section of the `config.yaml` file found in `src/main/resources` of the application.
+To configure a different database, edit the `coreHibernate` section of the `config.yaml` file of the application.

 Example configuration for h2: